 - Preventive Maintenance – Knowing when your customer’s product is about to fail is the best sales lead you can get.

 - Market Trends – Understanding the dynamics of your market.
 Design your strategy for addressing that market.

 - Financial Performance Factors – Credit worthiness, actuarial data and demographic preferences are all impacted by the availability of financial performance.

 - Supply Chain Management – What are the risks to your supply chain that might be associated with weather, climate change, political instability and other variables.

 - Cross-Selling and Upselling – Knowing your customer more completely and thoroughly will open avenues to expanded usage for your products within that customer’s business.

-In future weeks, we will explore how to put Business Intelligence to work in your organization.
-We will explore how Sales and Sales management can employ and exploit existing or easily obtainable technologies within your organization to help reduce that data mountain into a Business Intelligence goldmine.
+In our next few blogs, we will explore how to put Business Intelligence to work in your organisation.
+We will explore how Sales and Sales management can employ and exploit existing or easily obtainable technologies within your organisation to help reduce that data mountain into a Business Intelligence goldmine.